 Number of Respondents: 3,831.
 Average Burden per Respondent: 3.18 hours.

 Total Burden: 12,174 hours.

-Burden Estimates for the Comptroller's Licensing Rules as Amended by the proposal: Number of Respondents: 3,879.
-Average Burden per Respondent: 3.22 hours.
+Burden Estimates for the Comptroller's Licensing Rules as Amended by the Final Rule:

+Number of Respondents: 3,863.

+Average Burden per Respondent: 3.16 hours.

-Total Burden: 12,485 hours.
-The change in burden for the collection is an overall increase of 311 hours, or 2.6%.
+Total Burden: 12,220 hours.

+The change in burden for the collection is an overall increase of 46 hours, or 0.37 percent.
 The change in number of respondents is due to an increase in the number of regulated entities involved in licensing activities and the revisions to certain definitions.
-The change in burden per respondent is an overall increase in .04 hours.
+The change in burden per respondent is an overall decrease of .02 hours.
 This is a result of the combination of the expansion of national bank requirements to savings associations, the revision of requirements for both national banks and savings associations, the addition of exemptions, and the streamlining and elimination of unnecessary requirements.

 The OCC requests comment on:

-a.
-Whether the information collection is necessary for the proper performance of the OCC's functions, and how the instructions can be clarified so that information gathered has more practical utility;

-b.
-The accuracy of the OCC's estimates of the burdens of the information collection, including the validity of the methodology and assumptions used;

-c.
-Ways to enhance the quality, utility, and clarity of the information to be collected;

-d.
-Ways to minimize the burden of the information collection on respondents, including through the use of automated collection techniques or other forms of information technology; and e.
+- a.
+Whether the information collection is necessary for the proper performance of the OCC's functions, and how the instructions can be clarified so that information gathered has more practical utility; - b.
+The accuracy of the OCC's estimates of the burdens of the information collection, including the validity of the methodology and assumptions used; - c.
+Ways to enhance the quality, utility, and clarity of the information to be collected; - d.
+Ways to minimize the burden of the information collection on respondents, including through the use of automated collection techniques or other forms of information technology; and - e.
 Estimates of capital or startup costs and costs of operation, maintenance, and purchase of services to provide information.

-VIII.
+VI.
 Redesignation Table

 The following redesignation table is provided for reader reference.
-It lists the current savings association provision and identifies the provision in this final rule that would replace it.
+It lists the current savings association provision and identifies the provision in this final rule that replace it.